Bishop Rock: History

 In the late 13th century, when the Isles of Scilly were under the jurisdiction of John de Allet and his wife Isabella, anyone convicted of felony "ought to be taken to a certain rock in the sea, with two barley loaves and a pitcher of water and left until the sea swallowed him up".
 The rock was originally recorded as Maen Escop in 1284 and Maenenescop in 1302.
 In Cornish, Men Eskop means "Bishop's Stone", whilst Men an Eskop means "the Stone of the Bishop".
 The outer rocks to the west of St Agnes also used to be known as the Bishop and Clerk, but exactly how they acquired these similar names is not known for certain.
 A possible explanation is that the shape of the rock is similar to a bishop's mitre.

 East of Bishop Rock are the Western Rocks and the Gilstone Reef, where Admiral Shovell's flagship HMS Association was wrecked in the great naval disaster of 1707.
 Shovell's remains were repatriated to the English mainland by order of Queen Anne shortly after their initial burial in the Isles of Scilly.
 A commonly circulated story holds that a crew member on board the Association told Admiral Shovell that the fleet was close by Scilly, but Shovell ignored this and hanged the man for insubordination, There is, however, no evidence for this incident, which is most likely apocryphal.
 In fact, the fleet had been blown off course by stormy weather, having been carried further north than their dead reckoning suggested, whilst the position of Scilly on nautical charts of the time was far from accurate, the islands often being marked as much further north than they are.

-The earliest recorded wreck on the rock itself was in 1839, when the brig Theodorick struck in rough misty weather on 4 September.
-She was sailing from Mogodore in Morocco to London carrying a general cargo.
+The earliest recorded wreck on the rock itself was in 1839, when the brig Theodorick struck in rough, misty weather on 4 September.
+She was sailing from Mogodore, Morocco, to London carrying a general cargo.
 In the early hours of 12 October 1842, the 600-tonne paddle steamer Brigand, a packet boat, which was en route from Liverpool to St Petersburg, struck the rock with such force that it stove in two large bow plates.
 The rocks then acted as a pivot, and she swung round and heeled into the rock port side, crushing the paddle wheel and box to such an extent that it penetrated the engine room.
-She drifted over seven miles in two hours, before sinking in 90 m.
+She drifted over seven miles in two hours before sinking in 90 m.
 All the crew were saved.
 In 1901 a barque named Falkland struck the rock, her main yard hitting the lighthouse itself.